Claire Liu: 2017–2021: First major match win, top 100

-2022: Maiden Tour final, first WTA 125 title
+2022: First WTA Tour final and 125 title

 In May, Liu won her first WTA 125 title at the Trophee Lagardère in Paris, defeating Beatriz Haddad Maia in the final.
-The following week she reached her maiden WTA Tour final in Rabat, losing to Martina Trevisan.
-As a result, she reached the top 75 on 23 May 2022.
+The following week, she reached her first WTA Tour final in Rabat losing to Martina Trevisan.

-She made it through to the semifinals at the Jasmin Open in Monastir, Tunisia, defeating seventh seed Kateřina Siniaková in the second round and top seed Ons Jabeur in the quarterfinals for her first win over a top-10 ranked player.
+She made it through to the semifinals at the Jasmin Open in Monastir, Tunisia, defeating top seed Ons Jabeur in the quarterfinals for her first win over a top-10 ranked player.
 Her run was ended in the last four by fifth seed and eventual champion Elise Mertens.

-2023: WTA 1000 third round, Chicago Challenger final
+2023: WTA 1000 third round, Challenger final

-At the Australian Open, Liu overcame Madison Brengle to reach the second round where she lost to 12th seed Belinda Bencic.
+At the 2023 Australian Open, Liu overcame Madison Brengle to reach the second round, where she lost to 12th seed Belinda Bencic.